Table of Contents

 A new type of CRM user will request more sophisticated features.

-According to Software Advice, the top-requested features for CRMs in 2019 were contact management, digital interaction tracking, and scheduling/auto-reminders.
-About a quarter of users wanted sales pipeline monitoring, but just a year later, these features are only standard for most CRMs.
+According to Software Advice, the top-requested features for CRMs years ago were contact management, digital interaction tracking, and scheduling/auto-reminders.
+About a quarter of users wanted sales pipeline monitoring, but now, these features are only standard for most CRMs.

-In 2022, the prediction is that users will want more advanced features in their CRM: Sales automation, a central database, email marketing, customization, and reporting/analytics — all of which Mirabel’s Marketing Manager offers.
+In 2024, the prediction is that users will want more advanced features in their CRM: Sales automation, a central database, email marketing, customization, AI capabilities, and reporting/analytics — all of which Mirabel’s Marketing Manager offers.

 Customization is a huge consideration for many users, and the request is only growing.
 More priority is placed on the ability to modify a CRM with customizations such as additional fields and modules, more control over user access, and layout creation.